Zipfile

 Timeouts or “This site can’t be reached”

-If you experience time-out errors or receive a "This site can’t be reached" message when trying to download the zipfile, the issue is likely due to server timeout settings.
-Zipfiles, especially for larger websites, can take some time to generate and download, which may exceed your server’s or PHP’s default timeout limits.
+If you experience timeout errors or receive a “This site can’t be reached” message when trying to download the zipfile, the issue is usually caused by server, proxy, or PHP timeout limits.
+Large publications can take time to stream because the archive is assembled during the admin download request.

 Solution: